Alpha-keratin: Synthesis

 α-keratin synthesis begins near focal adhesions on the cell membrane.
 There, the keratin filament precursors go through a process known as nucleation, where the keratin precursors of dimers and filaments elongate, fuse, and bundle together.
 As this synthesis is occurring, the keratin filament precursors are transported by actin fibers in the cell towards the nucleus.
 There, the alpha-keratin intermediate filaments will collect and form networks of structure dictated by the use of the keratin cell as the nucleus simultaneously degrades.
 However, if necessary, instead of continuing to grow, the keratin complex will disassemble into non-filamentous keratin precursors that can diffuse throughout the cell cytoplasm.
 These keratin filaments will be able to be used in future keratin synthesis, either to re-organize the final structure or create a different keratin complex.
 When the cell has been filled with the correct keratin and structured correctly, it undergoes keratin stabilization and dies, a form of programmed cell death.
 This results in a fully matured, non-vascular keratin cell.
 These fully matured, or cornified, alpha-keratin cells are the main components of hair, the outer layer of nails and horns, and the epidermis layer of the skin.

 Properties

 The property of most biological importance of alpha-keratin is its structural stability.
 When exposed to mechanical stress, α-keratin structures can retain their shape and therefore can protect what they surround.
-Under high tension, the alpha-helix configuration of alpha-keratin can even change into beta-pleated sheets.
-Not to be confused with beta-keratin which is a different protein.
+Under high tension, the alpha-helix configuration of alpha-keratin can even change into beta-pleated sheets (not to be confused with beta-keratin, which is a different protein).
 Alpha-keratin tissues also show signs of viscoelasticity, allowing them to both be able to stretch and absorb impact to a degree, though they are not impervious to fracture.
-Alpha-keratin strength is also affected by water content in the intermediate filament matrix; higher water content decreases the strength and stiffness of the keratin cell due to their effect on the various hydrogen bonds in the alpha-keratin network.
+Alpha-keratin strength is also affected by water content in the intermediate filament matrix; higher water content decreases the strength and stiffness of the keratin cell due to its effect on the various hydrogen bonds in the alpha-keratin network.